sk044/Hello-world/README.md

-Just to learn Git and GitHub
+Just to learn Git and GitHub and contributing in projects